BojanDjurdjevic995/gallery/README.md

 {
     Schema::create('galleries', function (Blueprint $table) {
         $table->increments('id');
-        $table->unsignedInteger('id_news'); // In my case this ti foreign key from table news.
+        $table->unsignedInteger('id_news'); // In my case this is foreign key from table news.
 This is ID of my news
         $table->string('image')->nullable();
         $table->timestamps();
     });